rhodyprog4ds/BrownFall21/syllabus/grading.md

 ![exampleBstruggle](../img/example_B_struggle.png)

 In this example, the student struggled to understand in class and on assignments.
 Assignments were submitted that showed some understanding, but all had some serious mistakes, so only level 1 achievements were earned from assignments.
-The student wanted to get a B and worked hard to get the level 2 achievements on the portfolio checks.
+The student wanted to get a B and worked hard to get the level 2 achievements on the portfolio checks. -->

+## Ram Tokens

+Ram Tokens in this course will be used as a currency for extra effort.
+You can earn Ram Tokens by doing work that supports your learning or class activities, but do not directly demonstrate skill.
+You can spend Ram Tokens to get extra grading.
+This will be mostly applicable to Portfolio Checks.
+In Checks 3 & 4, some achievements will not be eligible for grading as per the [table](portfolioskills).
+However, you can exchange Ram Tokens to